eml2170/sctower/README.md

 ## Features

+- **Custom Graphics and Sound Effects**:
+  - Unique artwork for each Terran and Zerg unit
+  - Sound effects for attacks, unit deaths, building, selling, and game events

 - **Phase-based gameplay:**
   - Build Phase: 30 seconds to place and upgrade defensive structures
   - Wave Phase: Fixed number of Zerg units attack in waves